Emertechs-Labs/e-chain/docs/deployment/README.md

 ---

-**This deployment guide ensures reliable, secure, and scalable deployment of the Echain platform across all environments.
-The current Base Sepolia deployment demonstrates full operational readiness for mainnet transition.**
+**This deployment guide ensures reliable, secure, and scalable deployment of the Echain platform.
+The current Base Sepolia and Hedera testnet deployments demonstrate operational readiness, with multi-chain expansion (Polkadot/Cardano) planned for Q1 2026.**

 <div align="center">